The Corporate Governance Review: Poland

 - 2 per cent of the total votes in a public company, the shares of which have been admitted to trading on the official stock exchange listings; and

 - 5 per cent of the total votes in a public company, the shares of which are admitted to trading on another regulated market, or a change in the share of votes held in excess of 33 per cent of the total votes by at least 1 per cent of the total votes.

-Furthermore, the majority shareholder is obliged to purchase shares of the minority shareholders under the buyout procedure.31 A shareholder or shareholders representing not more than 5 per cent of the share capital may demand that the agenda of the next general meeting include the issue of adoption of a resolution on the compulsory buyout of their shares by no more than five shareholders holding, in aggregate, no less than 95 per cent of the share capital, where each of them holds no less than 5 per cent of the share capital (majority shareholders).
+Furthermore, the majority shareholder is obliged to purchase the shares of the minority shareholders under the buyout procedure.31 A shareholder or shareholders representing not more than 5 per cent of the share capital may demand that the agenda of the next general meeting include the issue of adoption of a resolution on the compulsory buyout of their shares by no more than five shareholders holding, in aggregate, no less than 95 per cent of the share capital, where each of them holds no less than 5 per cent of the share capital (majority shareholders).
 Additionally, the draft CCC Amendment provides for a buyout procedure in respect of the buyout of the shares of minority shareholders by the dominant company (in the case of capital groups that decided to apply the group law).

 Institutional investors' duties and best practice

 Neither the CCC nor the Act on Public Offering and Conditions for Introducing Financial Instruments to the Organised Trading System and Public Companies provides for any regulation specifically relating to institutional investors; nor is there any specific best practice code for such investors or other shareholders besides the Best Practice Code.

 Pursuant to the CCC, the authorisation of the general meeting with respect to the remuneration of the management board members includes the right to set the rules on which management board members are remunerated, particularly the permitted maximum amount of the remuneration, the possibility of granting additional benefits to the management board members or the permitted maximum value of those benefits.